umbauschool/umbauschool.github.io/index.md

 # About

-umbau is to re-define the role of the architect, even the name.
+Umbau is to re-define the role of the architect, even the name.
 We will leave ‘architect’, and instead, breed **LANDERS**.

-umbau, a guerilla studio and radical architecture and design school, is experimenting with other ways of doing.
+Umbau, a guerilla studio and radical architecture and design school, is experimenting with other ways of doing.
 We are an unconventional school for unconventional times.
 Our emphasis is to breed a new way of thinking: one that savors uncertainty, thrives on disruption, and transforms the educational system.

-umbau as a school will operate at different speeds and rhythms, both long and short.
-We investigate a range of disciplines through the creative process. umbau survives on collaboration to implement new solutions, produce transformation.
+Umbau as a school will operate at different speeds and rhythms, both long and short.
+We investigate a range of disciplines through the creative process.
+Umbau survives on collaboration to implement new solutions, produce transformation.

-umbau will not offer degrees.
+Umbau will not offer degrees.
 You simply become a Lander.
 Lander is a title that is earned.
 Landers are trained to take the path of most resistance in a chaotic, ever-changing, world.
 Together we practice architecture differently.
 We value it as a means for us to explore, think holistically and reintroduce empathy.

 ***